spring-projects/spring-amqp/README.md

 	./gradlew dist

-To analyze and gather metrics using [Sonar](https://www.sonarqube.org/):

-	./gradlew clean build sonar

-(Please make sure that you have Sonar running, e.g. on localhost port 9000)
+(Please make sure that you have Sonar running, e.g., on localhost port 9000)

 # Using Eclipse